mumme74/atto-py/README.md

   + x y
 ```

-This is abit strange at first, but makes the parser simpler.The equivalent in python would be:
+This is abit strange at first, but makes the parser simpler.
+The equivalent in python would be:
 ```python
 def add(x, y):
   return x + y